f3-factory/F3com-data/views-and-templates/main.md

 The `<repeat>` template directive's `value` attribute returns the value of the current element in the iteration.
 If you need to get the array key of the current element, use the `key` attribute instead.
 The `key` attribute is optional.

-`<repeat>` also has an optional counter attribute that can be used as follows:-
+`<repeat>` also has an optional counter attribute that can be used as follows:

 ``` html
 <repeat group="{{ @fruits }}" value="{{ @fruit }}" counter="{{ @ctr }}">